ONLINE HELP

 Window run in test mode

-When a project is associated with multiple platforms, the current window is tested with the current platform.
-The shell used for the simulator is also adapted to the current platform.
+When a project is associated with multiple platforms, the window is tested in the current platform.
+The simulator adapts to reflect the current platform.

 Creating the form window